Anchorage High School Memories

 And do you remember when you could call in your request and make a dedication?

-You can listen to The Coke Show again
+You can listen to The Coke Show again and enjoy.

-So Which High School Did You Attend in Anchorage?
+So, Which High School Did You Attend in Anchorage?

 Yes, we know.
 This edition of Anchorage Memories VIP, only featured the first High Schools in Anchorage.
 So if you didn’t attend Anchorage High School, West or East, you can always tell us about your high school in the comments.
 We would love to hear from you.